bhaumik-solanki/personal-portfolio/readme.md

 - **CSS**: For styling and layout of the website.
 - **JavaScript**: For interactive features and dynamic content.
 - **Typed.js**: For creating dynamic text animations.

+## Current Limitations and Future Improvements

+The contact form is not yet functional as the backend and database integration is pending.
+This feature will be enabled once I have gained the necessary backend development skills.
+Currently, the site is optimized for screens with a width of 800-900px.
+I am actively working on improving responsiveness for smaller screen sizes and will implement these updates shortly.

 ## Installation